 Believe it or not, you can eat well and still be health-conscious when dining at an Italian restaurant.
-Four Sharp dietitians share their tips and tricks for satisfying that comfort food craving without busting your calorie budget.
+Three Sharp dietitians share their tips and tricks for satisfying that comfort food craving without busting your calorie budget.

 Barbara Bauer, program manager of clinical nutrition at Sharp Coronado Hospital